hectorcorrea/ldpserver/readme.md

 ## TODO
 A lot.

-* Add validation to make sure the data in the data folder matches the URL (host:port) where the server is running.
+* Add validation to make sure the data in the root node matches the URL (host:port) where the server is running.

 * Support isMemberOfRelation in Direct Containers.

 * Support Indirect Containers.

-* Support HTTP PATCH, and DELETE.
+* Do not allow reusing URIs of deleted nodes.

 ## LDP Test Suite